peacekeeper/CULedger.IdentityAPI/README.md

 # CULedger.IdentityAPI

-This is a work-in-progress (not yet functional!) implementation of the CULedger Identity API, which connects to Evernym/Sovrin.
+This is a work-in-progress implementation of the CULedger Identity API, which connects to Evernym/Sovrin.

 Definition: